prasantk8/learning_platform/research_prompts.md

 ***Prompt for Module 4: The Mentorship Core (AI & Human)***

 **Act as an expert in AI-enabled education and community building.** Conduct a deep analysis of "AI mentor" chatbots (e.g., Khanmigo, Quizlet's Q-Chat) and online mentorship platforms (e.g., MentorCruise, ADPList) for young learners.

-Your goal is to design a hybrid "human-in-the-loop" mentorship system that is scalable yet deeply personal.
-Please provide:

-1.  **Critical Evaluation:** Identify the failures of current AI mentors (e.g., shallow responses, lack of context) and the limitations of human-only platforms (e.g., lack of scalability, high cost).
-How can a hybrid model solve these?
-2.  **Socratic AI Mentor Features:** Define the specific capabilities a "Socratic AI Mentor" must have for our platform (e.g., "Context-Awareness of the learner's current story and project," "Ability to ask probing questions instead of giving answers").
-Propose a phased feature rollout for this AI.
-3.  **Intergenerational Matching Algorithm:** Research and propose a framework for an algorithm that matches young learners with older adult mentors not just based on skills, but on **complementary personality traits, values, and learning goals.** What data points are needed?
-4.  **Structured Mentorship Programs:** Suggest a list of 5-7 structured "Mentorship Streams" or programs (e.g., "The Ethical Tech Sprint," "The Creative Freelancer Path") that combine AI-guided learning with scheduled human mentor sessions.
-Outline the curriculum for one.

-Provide a structured report with a technical and operational plan for building this core module.

-***Prompt for Module 4: The Mentorship Core (AI & Human)***

-**Act as an expert in AI-enabled education and community building.** Conduct a deep analysis of "AI mentor" chatbots (e.g., Khanmigo, Quizlet's Q-Chat) and online mentorship platforms (e.g., MentorCruise, ADPList) for young learners.